 Extra teller keys will remain under dual control.

 Employees will return office keys when they are transferred or when their employment is terminated.
-Whenever an employee leaves employment with the Credit Union, for any reason, the will have the locks changed on all exterior doors.
+Whenever an employee leaves employment with the Credit Union, for any reason, the locks will be changed on all exterior doors.

 Combinations.